ddauber/r4np_book/README.md

-# ET9D7-Reseach-Methods
+# R for Non-Programmers
-This repository contains the lecture material for ET9D7
+Here you find all the materials used for my **R for Non-Programmers** tutorials